Wildcard Files

 5. Save the file in the text editor

-Now you can add new files to disk and they will automatically appear in the FlatRedBall Editor (assuming they match the wildcard pattern.
+Now you can add new files to disk and they automatically appear in the FlatRedBall Editor (assuming they match the wildcard pattern).

 Wildcards and Valid Names

 Be careful - wildcard files are added automatically even if their name violates the naming convention of FlatRedBall.
-In other words, normally files cannot contain spaces or dashes, but FlatRedBall will add these files to your project even if the file names contain invalid characters.
-For example, if you copy and paste a file, Windows automatically appends " - Copy" to the name of the file, and this will appear in the FlatRedBall Editor.
+In other words, normally files cannot contain spaces or dashes, but FlatRedBall adds these files to your project even if the file names contain invalid characters.
+For example, if you copy and paste a file, Windows automatically appends " - Copy" to the name of the file, and this appears in the FlatRedBall Editor.

-The code generator will attempt to remove invalid characters when generating the GlobalContent code.
+The code generator attempts to remove invalid characters when generating the GlobalContent code.

-Of course, since characters are either removed (such as spaces) or converted to valid C# property characters (such as underscores), it is possible to have multiple properties with the same name which would result in a compile error.
+Of course, since characters are either removed (such as spaces) or converted to valid C# property characters (such as underscores), it is possible to have multiple properties with the same name resulting in a compile error.
 We recommend keeping your file names named as valid C# properties.

 Valid Wildcard Patterns